 What kind of paper is this?

-This is a method paper that introduces a novel training approach for Variational Autoencoders (VAEs) to address fundamental limitations in their generative quality through improved prior learning.
+This is a method paper that introduces a training approach for Variational Autoencoders (VAEs) to address fundamental limitations in their generative quality through improved prior learning.

 What is the motivation?